tari-labs/tari-university/src/preface/introduction.md

 Our aim is to cover a wide range of topics that are relevant to the TLU space, starting at a beginner level and extending down a path of deeper complexity.

-You are welcome to contribute to our online content.
-To help you get started, we've compiled a [Style Guide](../preface/style-guide.md) for TLU reports.
+You are welcome to contribute to our online content by submitting a [pull request](https://github.com/tari-labs/tari-university/pulls) or [issue](https://github.com/tari-labs/tari-university/issues) in [GitHub](https://github.com/tari-labs/tari-university).
+To help you get started, we've compiled a
+[Style Guide](../preface/style-guide.md) for TLU reports.
 Using this Style Guide, you can help us to ensure consistency in the content and layout of TLU reports.